 Even though men experience hairline recession more commonly, that does not mean that women don’t go through a hairline recession.
-Female hairline recession is less noticeable because women have more options to style their hair and denser hair makes them less prone to hair loss around the temples as men.
-However, some women still experience hairline recession and perhaps it affects women more than men.
+Female hairline recession is less noticeable because women have more options to style their hair, and denser hair makes them less prone to hair loss around the temples as men.
+However, some women still experience a hairline recession, and perhaps it affects women more than men.

 Male hairline transplant

-Hair loss generally starts from the temple area for men and become obvious quicker then women.
+Hair loss generally starts from the temple area for men and become obvious quicker than women.
 The majority of males are suitable for hairline transplant as it does not require more than 2000 hair grafts.
-It can be a great treatment for men who wants to achieve lower hairline and fuller temples to get a younger look.
+It can be a great treatment for men who want to achieve lower hairline and fuller temples to get a younger look.